martinrist/reactive-with-rxjs-bacon/content.md

 - Sound familiar?
     - This is often why this is sometimes referred to as 'Functional Reactive Programming' (FRP)
-    - Although, just 'Reactive Programming' is
+    - Although, just 'Reactive Programming' is more typical

 --